dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2938: Labeling 'savages' reveals biases in cultural perspectives.
+### T2938: "Savage" is a pejorative term used against less "civilized" cultures.

 |Support|
 |---|